“Major Strasser has been shot. Round up the usual suspects”

 Here she is again in a Sequential Tart article that mentions the history of the Aestheticism site:

 “It’s hard to tell in a mass movement like this just where it all began over here.
 I believe yaoi came to the west largely thanks to the efforts of Chinese and Korean-American fans, who had come across it translated into their mother tongues and wanted to make it available in English.
 The Taiwanese translations of Japanese manga (pirated, of course) often included twenty-odd pages of (equally pirated) Japanese doujinshi at the end for fun.
 That’s where Susan Chen, who founded Aestheticism, first ran across the amateur genre.
 She began the paper zine of Aestheticism in 1996 that went into a web version the next year.
 Not much later Monica Shin began a Bronze web page where Ozaki’s decadent and high-temperature illustrations made people sit up and say ‘What’s *this?!!’
 Many early fans got their introduction to the genre through Bronze, which for them was the series that defined what yaoi is.
 (Unrealistic, overdone, melodramatic, featuring semi-insane characters – like that. ^_^).”
 A Brief History of Yaoi – by M. J. Johnson

-Odd points of terminology for those who care to dig through the preserved Aestheticism site: They used the word “fen” as plural of fan, whereas earlier use in the western sci-fi community reserved it for female fan(s), when activities suggested a female gendered interest.
-I guess it makes sense if “your” many fans are almost all female.
+Odd points of terminology for those who care to dig through the preserved Aestheticism site: They used the word “fen” as plural of fan, whereas earlier use in the western sci-fi community reserved it for women fan(s), when activities suggested a gendered interest.
+I guess it makes sense if “your” many fans are almost all women.